 The Faroese people’s initial scepticism about the Nordic House has been replaced with pride.
 The practical and flexible design of the building allows the House to accommodate a wide variety of activities, making it a place for people of all ages and backgrounds.

 Not only is the House beloved by the Faroese people, it is also an attraction for tourists and a popular conference venue.
 The House hosts around 400 events and attracts around 120 000 visitors each year.
 Thanks to the flexible design of the building, more than one event can be held at the same time.
-Annual activities include the literature festival, the children’s festival and the movie festival.
+Annual activities include the literature festival, the children’s festival and the film festival.

 The Nordic House is an example of the ways in which equality and inclusiveness are imbedded Nordic design.
 By creating a welcoming and comforting environment and hosting many different events, the building is approachable for all people.
 Designing for all layers of society, improving the urban quality and using local materials in the process are typical Nordic qualities that have contributed to the success of the Nordic House.
 These qualities provide an example that can be implemented in other contexts to improve the public space and make it accessible to everyone.